-112. In the Court's incredulous words, "that the State not surprisingly is unable to point to any case ever or situation ever where a State has dictated how a baptism should be performed by a religious organization, that ought to tell you something."
-(Id. at 10-11).

-- 113. Relatedly, at the same time he targeted the Christian religious rite of Baptism, Governor Carney refused to extend his prohibitions on touching or holding to the religious rites of other of his more favored religious groups, such as circumcisions within the religious faith of Judaism, or other religious rites within, for example, the Muslim or Hindu faiths. - 114.
+- 102. In the Court's incredulous words, "that the State not surprisingly is unable to point to any case ever or situation ever where a State has dictated how a baptism should be performed by a religious organization, that ought to tell you something."
+(Bullock 6/2/20 tr. at 10-11). - 103.
+Relatedly, at the same time he targeted the Christian religious rite of Baptism, Governor Carney refused to extend his prohibitions on touching or holding to the religious rites of other of his more favored religious groups, such as circumcisions within the religious faith of Judaism, or other religious rites within, for example, the Muslim or Hindu faiths. - 104.
 Governor Carney publicly defended his actions by claiming that he had relied upon his handpicked and preferred 'Delaware Council of Faith-Based Partnerships,' the Chairman of which was a Jewish Rabbi whose religious practices were left unmolested.
-Coincidentally, there were no clergy representatives of Evangelical Christianity on the Governor's council of preferred faiths. - 115.
+Coincidentally, there were no Baptist or other clergy representatives of Evangelical, Protestant or Catholic Christianity on the Governor's council of preferred faiths. - 105.
 But yet again, Chief Judge Connolly was unimpressed by this defense which violated long established Establishment Clause principles, observing the legal "landscape changes drastically" when the Governor's criminal mandates "treat Jewish circumcisions differently than Protestant baptisms."
+(Bullock 6/2/20 tr. at 28-29).
-(Id. at 28-29). - abandoned his many orders and other attacks on religious worship and retreated back to the very same First Amendment standards Rev. Dr. Bullock and the Committee to Save Christmas had urged on him in their May 13th letter, which the Governor had earlier ignored.

-- 117. With the offending Orders governing religious rituals abandoned, on June 4th the Court under the mootness doctrine denied the request for a preliminary injunction. - 118.
-Many months of legal wrangling followed.
-The Governor urged the Court and Rev. Dr. Bullock to 'trust him,' that he had learned his lesson and he would not repeat his previous mistakes.
-But knowing the nature of pie-crust promises made by politicians, Rev. Dr. Bullock fought on. - 119.
-Months later, on the eve of Governor Carney's deposition, with a trial date scheduled, the case settled.
-In exchange for Rev. Dr. Bullock dropping his lawsuit, the Governor agreed for the purposes of Rev. Dr. Bullock only: "not to impose restrictions that specifically target houses of worship," including all of the restrictions challenged above; if he ever resumed using his earlier 'Essential Businesses' designation, that Delaware Churches would be designated as "Essential;" and that the First Amendment does not take a vacation during a pandemic and he would stick to its Constitutional standards in the future. - 120.
-The legal position taken by Rev. Dr. Bullock and his counsel in the lawsuit was ultimately vindicated by the U.S. Supreme Court in Roman Catholic Diocese of Brooklyn v.
+- abandoned his many orders and other attacks on religious worship and retreated back to the very same First Amendment standards Rev. Dr. Bullock and the Committee to Save Christmas had urged on him in their May 13th letter, which the Governor had earlier ignored. - 107.
+With the offending Orders governing religious rituals abandoned, on June 4th the Court under the mootness doctrine denied the request for a preliminary injunction. - 108.
+Many months of legal wrangling followed, where the Governor urged the Court and Rev. Dr. Bullock to 'trust him,' that he had learned his lesson and he would not repeat his previous mistakes.
+But knowing the nature of pie-crust promises made by politicians, Rev. Dr. Bullock fought on. - 109.
+Months later, on the eve of Governor Carney's deposition, with a trial date scheduled, the case was settled.
+In exchange for Rev. Dr. Bullock dropping his lawsuit, the Governor agreed for the purposes of Rev. Dr. Bullock only: "not to impose restrictions that specifically target houses of worship," including all of the restrictions challenged above; if he ever resumed using his earlier 'Essential Businesses' designation, that Delaware Churches would be designated as "Essential;" and that the First Amendment does not take a vacation during a pandemic and he would stick to its constitutional standards in the future.

+110. The legal position taken by Rev. Dr. Bullock and his counsel in the lawsuit was ultimately vindicated by the U.S. Supreme Court in Roman Catholic Diocese of Brooklyn v.
 Cuomo, 592 U.S. -, 141 S.Ct.
 63 (2020) (per curiam); South Bay United Pentecostal Church v.
 Newsom, 592 U.S. --, 141 S.Ct.
 716 (2021); Tandon v.
 Newsom, 592 U.S. --, 141 S.Ct.
 1294, 1296-98 (2021) (per curiam).
 Additionally, in both High Plains Harvest Church v.
 Polis, 141 S.Ct.
 527 (2020), and Harvest Rock Church, Inc. v.
 Newsom, 141 S.Ct.
 889 (2020), the Supreme Court vacated all or some of the lower court limits on religious worship and remanded for consideration in light of Roman Catholic Diocese of Brooklyn.